kyma-project/istio/docs/user/00-40-overview-istio-setup.md

 title: Default Istio setup
 ---

 This document provides an overview of the default setup for Istio.
 The Istio module uses the [Istio library](https://github.com/istio/istio/tree/master/operator) for installing Istio.
-The Istio module includes components like Istiod (Pilot) and Ingress Gateway, which are enabled by default.
+The module includes components like Istiod (Pilot) and Ingress Gateway, which are enabled by default.

 ## Istio module-specific configuration